 While cloud computing vendor lock-in is a legitimate concern, we believe that the benefits outweigh the risks, and you can extract much more value and build better applications by going deep with your CSP.
-We’ll write in our next blog post about how embracing vendor lock-in can be beneficial to your company.
+Read this post to find out why.

 Are you concerned with cloud vendor lock-in?
 If so, why?
 We’d love to hear from you in the comments.

 We hoped you liked this post!
 If you did, please share it using the share buttons to the left.
 Then join our mailing list below, follow us on Twitter @thorntech, and join our Facebook page for future updates.